Book ban lifted in Llano County in federal judge ruling

 Additionally, the lawsuit alleged that the book bans occurred without any prior notice to the public – something the patrons stated "violated their Fourteenth Amendment right to due process."
 The patrons asked for an injunction to return the books to the library system and allow the public to access them once again.

 U.S. District Court Judge Robert Pittman in the Fifth Circuit granted a partial injunction, with the court only dismissing the claims relating to the cancellation of the online database for the libraries.
-Pittman ordered the officials to return all books banned to the library system and allow them to be findable in the database, and halt them from removing any further books until the lawsuit is settled.
+Pittman ordered the officials to return all banned books to the library system and allow them to be findable in the database and to halt officials from removing any further books until the lawsuit is settled.

-In the 26-page suit, Pittman provided the background leading up to the lawsuit and subsequent decision.
+In the 26-page suit, Pittman provided the background leading up to the lawsuit and his subsequent decision.

 When the group brought these complaints to Amber Milum, library director, she was directed by Commissioner Jerry Don Moss and County Judge Ron Cunningham to remove the books from shelves and delete access to the virtual copies.